affiliatesolutions/nm404/README.md

 - [Changelog](#changelog)

-More infos about this project at: https://www.affiliate-solutions.xyz/produkte/nomore404/
+More infos about this project on <a href="https://www.affiliate-solutions.xyz/produkte/nomore404/" target="_blank">www.affiliate-solutions.xyz</a>

 <a name="installation"></a>
 ## Installation

-* Install any sitemap plugin like [Better WordPress Google XML Sitemap](https://wordpress.org/plugins/bwp-google-xml-sitemaps/ "Better WordPress Google XML Sitemap") to generate the needed sitemap.xml for nm404
+* Install any sitemap plugin like <a href="https://wordpress.org/plugins/bwp-google-xml-sitemaps/" target="_blank">Better WordPress Google XML Sitemap</a> to generate the needed sitemap.xml for nm404
 * Activate the plugin nm404
 * Optionally configure the settings of nm404 for better speed or better result